int19h/jbomohi/dict/ta'u'i/comments.md

 so, how does one distinguish and back-count through selbri, relative clauses, BE links, and everything else (in addition to full sumti).

+## 2017-11-07T08:21:47Z — krtisfranks (comment 3257)

+"{co}"

+To me, how this word interacts with "co" is pretty clear, but I just want to know whether it is not so to others or whether there are any issues in implementing this.